-The listed etiquette factors during memorizing the Quran based on this case study is to
+The listed etiquette factors during memorizing the Quran based on this case study is to method, Diauddin & Agustina (2022), turkey method, and Bangsawan et al (2022) Malaysia method.

 1. Focus, pay attention and obey the teacher's instruction have been affirmed by Al-Nawawi (2012) and Al-Zarnuji (2003).
 They have been stated also by Yusoff (2018) for panipati